Event filters

 Loading

 Find the best education events and make the most of your time in Weston Creek.
-From education to spirituality and more, we have the biggest event range and best discovery experience, there's something for everyone.
+From art to spirituality and more, we have the biggest event range and best discovery experience, there's something for everyone.

 This is the recommended training to take for new carers because over 60% of animals in ACT Wildlife's care are birds.
 Topics will include: Identification, Basic anatomy and life stages, Diet, Husbandry, Housing, Common injuries and illnesses, and How to release.
 Notes will be provided after the training.